 In Georgetown, Guyana, we asked around.
 We met with what looked like a suitable guy, even though his name was Crazy.
 I explained him in details what we wanted to have done in terms of welding and rust prevention.
 He responded that his welder would be available on Monday.

 Great, that left us with the weekend to strip the car completely of its contents.
 Sonia, our hashing friend (read about the HASH here) had offered us a place to stay with ample storage space.
 We dismantled the Land Cruiser the following day.

 On Monday, however, we were told by a painter at the workshop that the welder had fallen off a scaffolding and lay in the hospital.
 Crazy was nowhere to be found and he didn’t answer his phone.
 Us vs. Murphy 0-1.

 Welder #2 and #3

 I was directed to a neighbor workshop of a guy called Kevin.
 Kevin couldn’t help me but took me around the block of Industry, as the neighborhood is called, which consists of only car repair shops.
-Here I met up with a tall dark young men who called himself Bat.
+Here I met up with a tall young man who called himself Bat.
 He said he could do all that I asked and, as the car was empty anyway, he could start right away.
 The job would take two days.
 We agreed upon a fee.

 He and a helper started cutting up the Land Cruiser with a torch.
 Slowly things started to go astray.
 I wasn’t happy with the details of his welding and how much he was in a rush as he worked.
 The result was shabby.